 How to select target oriented semantics

-An example from one real case: an advertising of one Business Academy, should be targeted not just directly (like “MBA courses”), but also on the audience.
+An example from one real case: advertising of one Business Academy, should be targeted not just directly (like “MBA courses”), but also on the audience.
 The improvement of managerial skills is useful to any businessman.
-Thus the target can be set way wider: requests like “wholesale clothing” or “mobile acquiring” may be signs of B2B segment.
+Thus the target can be set way broader: keywords like “wholesale clothing” or “mobile acquiring” may be signs of B2B segment.
 So such an entrepreneur may not be looking for courses now, but adequately respond to a quiz like “Know your type: action or result?“ and eventually move on to the study the business education market.

 How to organize an advertising campaign for a quiz

-Mechanics of the organisation:
+Mechanics of the organization:

-- Collect semantics.
+- Collect keywords;

-- Develop interactive quizzes according to the information obtained from previous two steps.
+- Develop interactive quizzes according to the information obtained from the previous two steps.
 Compile a list of questions for each group of clients.

 - Test in advertising networks.